tejaswini972/MCW-Data-Platform-upgrade-and-migration/Whiteboard design session/WDS-student-guide-Data-platform-upgrade-and-migration.md

 ## Step 2: Design a proof of concept solution

+**Outcome**

-**Outcome**: Design a solution and prepare to present the solution to the target customer audience in a 15-minute chalk-talk format.
+Design a solution and prepare to present the solution to the target customer audience in a 15-minute chalk-talk format.

-Time frame: 60 minutes
+Timeframe: 60 minutes

-### Business needs
+**Business needs**

-**Directions**: With all participants at your table, answer the following questions and list the answers on a flip chart.
+Directions: With all participants at your table, answer the following questions and list the answers on a flip chart.

 1. Who should you present this solution to?
 Who is your target customer audience?
 Who are the decision makers?
 2. What customer business needs do you need to address with your solution?

-### Design
+**Design**

-**Directions**: With all participants at your table, respond to the following questions on a flip chart.
+Directions: With all participants at your table, respond to the following questions on a flip chart.

-#### High-level architecture
+*High-level architecture*

 1. Without getting into the details (the following sections will address the details), diagram your initial vision for handling the top-level requirements for data loading, data preparation, storage, high availability, application migration, and reporting.
 You will refine this diagram as you proceed.
 2. What should be included in the POC and what should be excluded?
 3. How will SQL Server save them on licensing costs?

-#### Schema and data movement
+*Schema and data movement*

 1. How would you recommend that WWI move their data and schema into SQL Server?
 What services would you suggest and what are the specific steps they would need to take to prepare the data, to transfer the data, and where would the loaded data land?
-2. Update your diagram with the data loading process with the steps you identified.
+2. Update your diagram with the data loading process with the steps you identified

-#### Application changes
+*Application changes*

 1. What product would you recommend to WWI to migrate their store front MVC application to the new SQL Server database?
 2. How would you migrate the Oracle Forms applications?
 How would you define success?
 Are there any technologies the customer needs to know about?
 3. What will you do about the vendor touch points?
 How will you recommend they store the JSON data?

-#### Data warehouse and reporting
+*Data warehouse and reporting*

 1. How can they discover what reports and Excel spreadsheets that hit the Oracle database need to be upgraded?
 What's a proper upgrade path?
 2. What must change about the way WWI loads their data warehouse?
 3. What components do they need to use to upgrade the SQL Server 2008 R2 data warehouse to Azure SQL Database or SQL Server 2017 Enterprise?
-4. Identify the major milestones of delivering an upgrade to Azure SQL Database or SQL Server 2017 Enterprise.
+4. Identify the major milestones of delivering an upgrade to Azure SQL Database or SQL Server 2017 Enterprise
 5. Are there any tools or processes that would make this easier?
 How does Azure Database Migration Service (DMS) compare to other Microsoft database migration tools, such as Database Migration Assistant (DMA) or SQL Server Migration Assistant (SSMA)?
 6. What are the major steps required to use the Azure Database Migration Service to perform a database migration?
 7. What are the post upgrade steps we should consider in the POC?
 How would this address their concerns?

-#### High Availability and Audit Table
+*High Availability and Audit Table*

 1. If our solution was SQL Server, what could WWI have done with the audit table when it filled up?
 2. What are the SQL Server options for high availability?

-#### Azure SQL Database POC
+*Azure SQL Database POC*

 1. Should they move to on-premises first?
 2. Is there any benefit to going straight to Microsoft Azure?
 Does Azure SQL Database take care of all their requirements?
 3. Are there any questions we need answered before we can begin a POC directly to Microsoft Azure?

-### Prepare
+**Prepare**

-**Directions**: With all participants at your table:
+Directions: With all participants at your table:

-1. Identify any customer needs that are not addressed with the proposed solution.
+1. Identify any customer needs that are not addressed with the proposed solution
-2. Identify the benefits of your solution.
+2. Identify the benefits of your solution
-3. Determine how you will respond to the customer’s objections.
+3. Determine how you will respond to the customer’s objections

-4. Prepare a 15-minute chalk-talk style presentation to the customer.
+Prepare a 15-minute chalk-talk style presentation to the customer.

 ## Step 3: Present the solution

+**Outcome**

-**Outcome**: Present a solution to the target customer audience in a 15-minute chalk-talk format.
+Present a solution to the target customer audience in a 15-minute chalk-talk format.

-**Time frame**: 30 minutes
+Timeframe: 30 minutes

-### Presentation

-**Directions**:
+**Presentation**

+Directions:

-1. Pair with another table.
+1. Pair with another table
-2. One table is the Microsoft team and the other table is the customer.
+2. One table is the Microsoft team and the other table is the customer
-3. The Microsoft team presents their proposed solution to the customer.
+3. The Microsoft team presents their proposed solution to the customer
-4. The customer makes one of the objections from the list of objections.
+4. The customer makes one of the objections from the list of objections
-5. The Microsoft team responds to the objection.
+5. The Microsoft team responds to the objection
-6. The customer team gives feedback to the Microsoft team.
+6. The customer team gives feedback to the Microsoft team
-7. Tables switch roles and repeat Steps 2–6.
+7. Tables switch roles and repeat Steps 2–6

 ## Wrap-up

-**Timeframe**: 15 minutes
+Timeframe: 15 minutes

-Tables reconvene with the larger group to hear a SME share the preferred solution for the case study.
+Directions: Tables reconvene with the larger group to hear the facilitator/SME share the preferred solution for the case study.

 ## Additional references